Fort de Loncin

 battle.
 Invited by the Germans to see the damage at Fort Loncin,

-defenders of other of the two remaining Liege forts also surrendered.
+defenders of the other of the two remaining Liege forts also surrendered.

 Brialmont forts were flawed in many ways and fell to the German